What Is Concrete Curing?

 Concrete insulation blankets are used to cover and insulate concrete surfaces subjected to freezing temperatures during the curing period.
 When using concrete blankets, make sure that the concrete is hard enough to prevent surface damage.

-Curing for Compressive Concrete Strength
+Curing for Compressive Strength of Concrete

 Freshly mixed concrete normally contains more water than is required for hydration of the cement; however, excessive loss of water by evaporation can delay or prevent adequate hydration, especially in the surface of the slab.
 These techniques for retaining moisture of in-situ concrete are therefore important for proper hydration so that concrete can gain sufficient compressive strength.